 Lean Six Sigma Optimization

 In the 1930’s, Frederick Taylor developed scientific management (Industrial Engineering) to bring work efficiency to industry.
 He was able to analyze work tasks by exploring the elements.
-However, product design and quality were still lacking.
+But, product design and quality were still lacking.

-At the same time, Six Sigma was popularized through Bill Smith’s work at Motorola to improve quality and minimize variability.
-Taiichi Ohno also developed the Toyota Production System (TPS) through continuous improvement and the relentless elimination of waste, revolutionizing the automobile industry in Japan.
+At the same time, Bill Smith’s work at Motorola to improve quality and minimize variability popularized Six Sigma.
+Taiichi Ohno also developed the Toyota Production System (TPS) through continuous improvement and relentless waste elimination.
+TPS revolutionized the automobile industry in Japan.

-Without Optimal Thinking, even the best results were not sustainable.
+Without Optimal Thinking, even the best results were unsustainable.
 As a result, they jointly developed Lean Six Sigma Optimization.
-While developing LSSO, Ed and Rosalene realized that an entirely new universal paradigm for achieving optimum results for the entire enterprise was necessary.
+While developing LSSO, Ed and Rosalene created a new universal paradigm to achieve optimum results for the entire enterprise.
 This is when Continuous Enterprise Optimization (CEO) was born.

-In the Optimal Thinking workplace, Continuous Enterprise Optimization provides the finest concepts, tools and techniques to optimize quantifiable results.
-CEO provides optimal contingency plans so that the organization is fully prepared for the risks, and has the best opportunities for success.
+In the Optimal Thinking workplace, Continuous Enterprise Optimization provides the best concepts, tools and techniques to optimize quantifiable results.
+CEO provides optimal contingency plans to deal with the consequences of failure.
+The organization is fully prepared for risk and leverages the best opportunities for success.